-- Although more than 40% of cancer deaths can be prevented, cancer is a leading cause of death, causing 20% of the total in the European Region.
+- Although more than 40% of cancer deaths can be prevented, cancer accounts for 20% of deaths in the European Region.

-- Europe comprises only one eighth of the total world population but has around one quarter of the global total of cancer cases: some 3.2 million new patients per year.
+- Europe comprises only one eighth of the total world population but has around one quarter of the global total of cancer cases with some 3.7 million new patients per year.

-- Lung, stomach, liver, colon and breast cancer cause the most cancer deaths each year.
+- Lung, breast, stomach, liver, colon and breast cancer cause the most cancer deaths each year.

 - Tobacco use is the single most important risk factor for cancer.

-- The STEPwise Approach to Chronic Disease Risk Factor Surveillance was developed by WHO to promote the use of standardized methods and tools.
+WHO developed the STEPwise approach to chronic disease risk factor surveillance to promote the use of standardized methods and tools.
 It enables countries to strengthen their capacity to collect the core data required for policy and programme development, implementation and evaluation.
-The approach has been undertaken in low- and middle income countries throughout the world.
+The approach has been undertaken in low- and middle-income countries throughout the world.

-- The WHO Global InfoBase is an online tool created to improve access by public-health professionals to country-level data on chronic diseases and risk factors.
+The WHO Global Health Observatory is an online tool created to improve access by public-health professionals to country-level data on chronic diseases and risk factors.
 It brings together survey data collected from all WHO Member States and provides users with full traceability and access to survey methods.